centau/ecr/docs/api/Observer.md

 > ⚠️ During iteration, adding or removing components from entities not currently being iterated can invalidate the iterator.

+> ⚠️ Clearing during iteration can result in an error.

 ---

 ## Length